orientechnologies/orientdb/distributed/src/test/README.md

 To run ITs on Kubernetes you need to have kubectl installed, and you must provide a kubeconfig file.
 Make sure the installed kubectl is [compatible](https://kubernetes.io/docs/setup/release/version-skew-policy/#kubectl) with the Kubernetes cluster.

+> Only few ITs can be run on Kubernetes due to development effort, but mostly due to a requied running `OServer` instances.

 To run the integration tests on Kubernetes you must use the Maven `it-k8s` build profile.

 Run a single test (e.g. on OrientDB 3.1.3):